arksys-os/post-install/config-files/README.md

 ## Booting and login/logut
 * /etc/issue & /etc/issue.net - These files are read by mingetty (and similar programs) to display a "welcome" string to the user connecting from a terminal (issue) or through a telnet session (issue.net).
-                                They include a few lines stating the Red Hat release number, name, and Kernel ID.
-They are used by rc.local.
 * /etc/redhat-release -	Includes one line stating the Red Hat release number and name.
 Used by rc.local.
 * /etc/rc.d/rc - Normally run for all run levels with level passed as argument.
-For example, to boot your machine in the Graphics mode (X-Server), run the following command from your command line: init 5.
+For example, to boot your machine in the Graphics mode (X-Server), run the following command from your command line: init 5 (graphic mode).
-                The runlevel 5 is starts the system in graphics mode.
 * /etc/rc.d/rc.local - Not official.
 May be called from rc, rc.sysinit, or /etc/inittab.
 * /etc/rc.d/rc.sysinit - Normally the first script run for all run levels.
 * /etc/rc.d/rc/rc X.d - Scripts run from rc (X stands for any number from 1 to 5).
 These directories are "run-level" specific directories.